ahmada00a/detection-engineering-portfolio/README.md

 - Cloud security posture improvements (Azure and GCP)
 - Security operations documentation (runbooks, evidence, repeatability)

+## Original work statement
+All content in this repository is **original work** written by me and **sanitized** for public sharing.
+No third-party detection rules are copied in bulk.
+If I ever reference external material, I will link to it and credit the source.

 No customer data.
 No internal URLs.
 No tenant IDs.
 No logs.

 ## Core skills and tooling